aastha-cse/Triweb-Learning/README.md

 | Typescript         | [README.md](https://github.com/aastha-cse/Triweb-Learning/blob/main/TypeScript/README.md)                                                                     |
 | React              | [README.md](#array-methods)                                                            |

-## Basic Projects
-In the `Projects` directory, I've practiced JavaScript by creating interactive web elements and simple applications.
-The projects include:

-- `BasicJSProject`: Involves interactive boxes that dynamically display entered text when moved to specific positions, demonstrating simple DOM manipulation and interactivity.
-- `HTML-CSS-JS-Project`: Added validations to the form that I've created above.

 Feel free to explore each directory to see the code and projects I've been working on!